andreihu/asio-fsm/README.md

 # asio-fsm
 Finite State Machine programming pattern for C++/ASIO

+## Project status
+The project is in pre-alpha state.
+I am experimenting with the concept and try prove that it covers usecases properly.

 ## Motivation
 While creating Asio programs, usually we're using the mental concept of a Finite State Machine (FSM).